Updated September 2023

-BiG Tips: Don’t be put off investing by thinking you need big bucks!
-You can start investing with just a small amount, $500 ASX, especially through many of the micro investing choices, Apps and ETFs (Exchange Traded Funds) and more. that you’ll find on BiG.
+BiG Tips: Don’t be afraid of investing thinking you need big bucks.
+You can start investing with just a small amount, $500 ASX, especially through many of the micro investing choices, Apps and ETFs (Exchange Traded Funds) and more that you’ll find on BiG.

 Things to think about:

 - how much money do you have now, can you earn, can you access or borrow, might you inherit?

 - what’s your investing time frame – a few months, years or more?